-Continuation of Clinical Practicum III.
-Student participates in supervised clinical practice at contracted clinical education sites.
+Continuation of Clinical Practicum III Student participates in supervised clinical practice at contracted clinical education sites.
 Students are required to complete all of the required clinical competency evaluation required by the program.
-Prerequisite: CLPN 901, CLPN 902, CLPN 903
+This is a graded course - non-credited.

 CLPR • Clinical - Radiography